World Refugee Day

 "Communities must come together, women and men, girls and boys, this generation and the next generation to ensure that we all have a brighter future and guarantee that all enjoy their rights."
 Read Ahmed's story here.

-The UN Women’s Oasis model is generously supported by the Governments of Australia, Canada, Finland, France, Iceland, Italy, Japan, the European Union through its Regional Trust Fund in Response to the Syria crisis (Madad Trust Fund), as well as from Zonta International Foundation and UN Women National Committees.
+The UN Women’s Oasis model is generously supported by the Governments of Australia, Canada, Finland, France, Iceland, Italy, Japan, the European Union through its Regional Trust Fund in Response to the Syria crisis (Madad Trust Fund), the Central Emergency Response Fund (CERF), as well as from Zonta International Foundation and UN Women National Committees.